StoneyJackson/CollabDev/karl-md/Git-Undoing-Changes.md

-*Version 2019-Spring-1.0, Revised 13 February 2019*

-Activity 4:

-Undoing Your Changes With Git
+# Git - Undoing Changes

 Sometimes you make changes to your files that you don't want to keep.
 How you undo them when working with Git varies by what state your file